Hazematman/fryzekconcepts/notes/android_swrast.md

 building AOSP.

 For building our own AOSP image, we can also follow the instructions from Google [here](https://source.android.com/docs/setup/build/building).
 For the target we'll want `aosp_cf_x86_64_phone-trunk_staging-eng`.
-At this point its a good idea to verify that you can build the image, you can follow the rest of the instructions on the page for building the image.
-Building AOSP from source does take awhile though, so prepare to wait potentially an entire day for the image to build.
+At this point it's a good idea to verify that you can build the image, which you can do by following the rest of the instructions on the page.
+Building AOSP from source does take a while though, so prepare to wait potentially an entire day for the image to build.
 Also if you get errors complaining that you're out of memory, you can try to reduce the number of parallel builds.
 Google officially recommends to have 64GB of RAM, and I only had 32GB so some packages had to be built with the parallel builds set to 1 so I wouldn't run out of RAM.

-For running this custom build image on Cuttlefish, you can just copy all the `*.img` files from `out/target/product/vsoc_x86_64/` to the root cuttlefish directory, and then launch cuttlefish.
+For running this custom-built image on Cuttlefish, you can just copy all the `*.img` files from `out/target/product/vsoc_x86_64/` to the root cuttlefish directory, and then launch cuttlefish.
 If everything worked successfully you should be able to see your custom built AOSP image running in the cuttlefish webui.